istio/istio.io/_docs/reference/contribute/writing-a-new-topic.md

 ---
+category: Reference
 title: Writing a New Topic

-headline: Writing a New Topic
-sidenav: doc-side-reference-nav.html
+parent: Contributing to the Docs
+order: 30

 bodyclass: docs
 layout: docs
 type: markdown

-category: Reference
-parent: Contributing to the Docs
-order: 30

 ---

 This page shows how to create a new Istio documentation topic.